 395. World Mythology (3) focuses on myths and mythic categories important to religions around the world.
 This course is a cross-cultural examination of contemporary and classical myths from diverse cultures.

 398, 399.
 Internship in Pastoral Care (2,2) provides supervised experience in patient visitation at Southeastern Ohio Regional Medical Center as a means of learning appropriate approaches to the care of individuals and families experiencing different degrees of health crises.
-Prerequisites: 2.5 GPA, junior standing (sophomores by special permission) and approval of the university chaplain and the hospital chaplain.
+Prerequisites: 2.5 GPA, junior standing (sophomores by special permission) and approval of the Muskingum and hospital chaplains.
 May not be applied to the religion major or minor.
-Graded S/U
+Graded S/U.

-401. Directed Readings in Religion (1; 2; 3) provides the opportunity for intensive reading in areas of religion selected in soncultation with the department.
+401. Directed Readings in Religion (1; 2; 3) provides the opportunity for intensive reading in areas of religion selected in consultation with the department.

 494. Senior Studies in Christian Education (2) provides the opportunity for study and writing in a major area of religious education.